-The ES is not part of the TOE and is out of scope of the evaluation, except Neslib when it is embedded.
+The ES is not part of the TOE and is out of scope of the evaluation, except NesLib and SFM when they are embedded.

-- The user guidance documentation, part of the TOE, consists of: - the product Data Sheet and die description, - optionally the ST33G1M2 platform Technical Notes, - the product family Security Guidance, - the AIS31 user manuals, - the Cortex M3 SC300 Technical Reference Manuals, - the Firmware user manual. - · the Flash loader installation guide, - · optionally the Neslib user manual. - The complete list of guidance documents is detailed in Section 9. - 35 Figure 1 provides an overview of the ST33G Platform.
+- The user guidance documentation, part of the TOE, consists of: - the product Data Sheet and die description, - optionally the ST33G1M2 platform Technical Notes, - the product family Security Guidance, - the AIS31 user manuals, - the Cortex M3 SC300 Technical Reference Manuals, - the Firmware user manual, - the Flash loader installation guide, - optionally the NesLib user manual, - optionally the SFM user manual.. - The complete list of guidance documents is detailed in Section 9. - 36 Figure 1 provides an overview of the ST33G Platform.